Dog Color Genetics Summary: Genes & Alleles Overview

 A locus

-The A locus determines what pattern a dog can make from eumelanin and phaeomelanin.
-Alleles cause distinct phenotypes, but there are many intermediate phenotypes in heterozygous dogs.
+The A locus determines the basic distribution of pigment types.
+Different alleles cause distinct phenotypes, but some intermediate phenotypes may happen in heterozygous dogs.

-asaSaddle Pattern (born dark, eumelanin shrinks into a saddle or creeping tan pattern) in asa/- dogs.
+Born dark, eumelanin shrinks into a saddle or creeping tan pattern.

 Ay > Ays > aw > asa > at > a